programminghistorian/jekyll/new-lesson-workflow.md

 -   Make the filename all lowercase, and short but descriptive.
 This filename will eventually become the [slug] for the lesson's URL when published.
 For example, the lesson titled "Getting Started with Markdown" has a slug of "getting-started-with-markdown" and a URL of <http://programminghistorian.org/lessons/getting-started-with-markdown>.
 Please see existing lessons for more concrete examples of the relationship between a lesson URL and the lesson title (they are usually very similar).
+-   Your slug will be referenced later in these directions as LESSON-SLUG.
 -    Think about how potential readers might search for something like your lesson.
 A keyword-rich slug is a good way to get search-engine traffic.
 -   Do not put spaces or underscores in the filename; use hyphens instead.
 -   The filename extension should be `.md` (markdown).